 - Playground buddies & playground equipment (rota, everyone involved)

 - Setting up the computer, chairs and benches for assembly

 - Summer Term – talk about transition with Y5

 - 2 children from each house elected as House Captains

 - Buddies with Y3

 There are 4 houses in the school which are named after the following mythical creatures: Phoenix, Dragon, Unicorn and Griffin.
-Children are always placed into the same house as any siblings and two Year 6 children are elected as house captains each year.
+Children are always placed into the same house as their siblings.